OpenOffice.org: Notable users

 Large-scale users of OpenOffice.org included Singapore's Ministry of Defence, and Banco do Brasil.
 As of 2006 OpenOffice.org was the official office suite for the French Gendarmerie.

-In India, several government organizations such as ESIC, IIT Bombay, National Bank for Agriculture and Rural Development, the Supreme Court of India, ICICI Bank, and the Allahabad High Court, which use Linux, completely relied on OpenOffice.org for their administration.
+In India, several government organizations such as Employees' State Insurance, IIT Bombay, National Bank for Agriculture and Rural Development, the Supreme Court of India, ICICI Bank, and the Allahabad High Court, which use Linux, completely relied on OpenOffice.org for their administration.

-In Japan, conversions from Microsoft Office to OpenOffice.org included many municipal offices: Sumoto, Hyōgo in 2004, Ninomiya, Tochigi in 2006, Aizuwakamatsu, Fukushima in 2008 (and to LibreOffice as of 2012), Shikokuchūō, Ehime in 2009, Minoh, Osaka in 2009 Toyokawa, Aichi, Fukagawa, Hokkaido and Katano, Osaka in 2010 and Ryūgasaki, Ibaraki in 2011.
+In Japan, conversions from Microsoft Office to OpenOffice.org included many municipal offices: Sumoto, Hyōgo, in 2004, Ninomiya, Tochigi in 2006, Aizuwakamatsu, Fukushima, in 2008 (and to LibreOffice as of 2012), Shikokuchūō, Ehime, in 2009, Minoh, Osaka, in 2009 Toyokawa, Aichi, Fukagawa, Hokkaido, and Katano, Osaka, in 2010 and Ryūgasaki, Ibaraki, in 2011.
 Corporate conversions included Assist in 2007 (and to LibreOffice on Ubuntu in 2011), Sumitomo Electric Industries in 2008 (and to LibreOffice in 2012), Toho Co., Ltd. in 2009 and Shinsei Financial Co., Ltd. in 2010.
 Assist also provided support services for OpenOffice.org.